European Union (Notification of Withdrawal) Act 2017: Royal assent

 The act came into effect when royal assent was signified on the morning of 16 March 2017.

 Notification as authorised

 On Wednesday 28 March 2017 with the authority given by the act Prime Minister Theresa May signed a letter that, on the following day, 29 March 2017, was handed to the President of the European Council Donald Tusk in Brussels by Sir Tim Barrow, the Permanent representative of the United Kingdom to the European Union which invoked Article 50 of the Treaty on European Union and started the withdrawal process of the United Kingdom from the European Union and the European Atomic Energy Community that was also mentioned in the letter, meaning that the UK would become due to leave the EU before midnight on 29 March 2019, British time, when the two-year period for Brexit negotiations expired.

-The UK's withdrawal from the EU was ultimately delayed by several months due to difficulties with ratifying a agreement, taking place on 31 January 2020.
+The UK's withdrawal from the EU was ultimately delayed by several months due to difficulties with ratifying an agreement, taking place on 31 January 2020.